vinicius-moreira-maia/cs50x-final-project/README.md

 The <u>history route</u> will basically render the transactions table of the **finance.db** file on the screen, in the **history.html** file.

-Finally, the <u>change_password route</u> will just render a page for the user to change their password via GET method and if the inputs, submited via POST method, are correct, his or her password will be updated on **finance.db**, a visual feedback will appear on the screen using the <u>flash</u> method, and the page will be redirected to the <u>index route</u>.
+Finally, the <u>change_password route</u> will just render a page for the users to change their password via GET method and if the inputs, submited via POST method, are correct, his or her password will be updated on **finance.db**, a visual feedback will appear on the screen using the <u>flash</u> method, and the page will be redirected to the <u>index route</u>.